 I always make sure I have one or two good books, or a handful of magazines and catalogs, to read.
 I love to shoe shop online even if I don’t buy anything.
 I give myself manicures and pedicures because it takes time and practice and you can’t get into the chips with wet fingernails.
 I always have a sewing pile, a crafting pile, and things to be organized—like every closet in the house.
 I am even taking a painting class!
 These things keep me busy and distracted so I’m not constantly thinking about food and snacking mindlessly when I’m not hungry.

-GET COOKING!
-Still, food can’t always just be fuel.
-And eating the same thing for every meal is BORING.
+GET COOKING and GET SHOPPING Still, food can’t always just be fuel.
+And eating the same thing for every meal is boring.
 Healthy eating doesn’t have to be a mind-numbing chore.
-The solution for me was to start cooking.
-For 30 years, my husband did all the cooking.
-Last year, at 56, I finally started.
-I scoured websites, experimented with changing ingredients, tried new herbs and spices, bought fun kitchen tools like the Spiralizer.
-Look how it can whip up zucchini noodles: https://loryngalardi.com/zoooooodles/.
-I began taking pictures of my creations to put on my website.
-Spaghetti and meatballs morphed into lighter, healthier versions using the zoodles and ground turkey with marinara.
-Here’s the recipe: https://loryngalardi.com/turkey-meatballs-and-marinara-sauce/ Fried rice now uses riced cauliflower and is amazing https://loryngalardi.com/cauliflower-fried-rice/
+The solution for me was to start shopping for food and attempting to cook.
+For 30 years, my husband did all the grocery shopping and cooking.
+Finally at age 56, I began to navigate different food stores and scour websites.
+I experimented with changing ingredients to my specific tastes, tried new herbs and spices, and bought fun kitchen tools like the Spiralizer.
+I began taking not-so-great pictures of my creations to put on my website for everyone to see that if I can do it, anyone can do it!
+Spaghetti and meatballs morphed into Spiralized zoodles and ground turkey with marinara.
+My fried rice is now riced cauliflower and is simple and delicious.
+Checkout all of these on my website.

 Boring is boring, but it got me where I needed to be: Healthy, even-keeled, fitting into my own clothes, sleeping well, and with good hair and skin.
 I always aim for mindful, healthy choices—which are boring—but know there will be a cookie in my future soon!